burriach/edlab/content/authors/susana-silvestre/_index.md

 - PhD Students
 ---

 PhD student supervised by Prof. Josep Peñuelas, and Drs.
 Romà Ogaya and Marcos Fernández-Martínez.
-Susana Silvestre studies the effect of long-term experimental drought on Mediterranean forests and shrublands.
+Susana Silvestre Carbonell studies the effect of long-term experimental drought on Mediterranean forests and shrublands.